libical/libical/doc/UsingLibical.md

 The libical distribution includes a separate library, libicalss, that allows you to store iCal component data to disk in a variety of ways.

-The file storage routines are organized in an inheritance heirarchy that is rooted in icalset, with the derived class icalfileset and icaldirset.
+The file storage routines are organized in an inheritance hierarchy that is rooted in icalset, with the derived class icalfileset and icaldirset.
 Icalfileset stores components to a file, while icaldirset stores components to multiple files, one per month based on DTSTAMP.
-Other storages classess, for storage to a heap or a mysql database for example, could be added in the future.
+Other storages classes, for storage to a heap or a mysql database for example, could be added in the future.

 All of the icalset derived classes have the same interface: